yuhao-qiu-nyu/CatalystGuild_26spring/ProblemStatement.md

 Learning Gap: In a classroom setting, it is difficult to visualize why a "high reproduction rate" is a survival asset during mass extinction but a liability during resource scarcity.

 Specific Need: Students require a High-Frequency Feedback Loop.
-They need to experience "millions of years" of environmental shifts in 15-20 minutes' learning cycle to observe how specific trait allocations survive or fail against the "Climate Dice."
+They need to experience "millions of years" of environmental shifts in 15-20 minutes' learning cycle to observe how specific trait allocations survive or fail against the "Climate Dice".

 ### 3. Rationale